wjtan99/ICCV21-COV19D/README.md

     year      = {2021},
     pages     = {439-445}
     }

-This paper has 9 citations as of October 2022, including one paper in Nature.
+-This paper has 9 citations as of October 2022, including one paper in Nature.